justtheimpaler/highfive/README.md

 # HighFive

 HighFive copies and verifies data between databases.
 It works with databases of the same or different brand.
-It includes two functionalities.

 HighFive can **copy the data from one database to another**.
 For example, it can be used to migrate the data from an Oracle database to a PostgreSQL database (or vice versa).